statikbe/laravel-filament-flexible-content-blocks/README.md

 [HasTranslatedContentBlocksTrait](src%2FModels%2FConcerns%2FHasTranslatedContentBlocksTrait.php).

 #### __[HasMediaAttributes](src%2FModels%2FContracts%2FHasMediaAttributes.php)__:
-Always include this interface if you use any image functionality.
-It provides some helper functions.
+This provides some helper functions for handling media.
 You do not need to add traits, since the trait will be included by other traits that handle images.

 #### __[HasTranslatableMedia](src%2FModels%2FContracts%2FHasTranslatableMedia.php)__: